 ASK KATE

 I have a unique perspective on living that folks I meet tell me is inspiring.
 I prioritize joy, gratitude, helping others, and having fun every single day.
+I have a superpower of being able to see things from a bird’s eye view and can help you see how your challenges are shaping you into who you want to be.

 People have changed careers, gone on trips, quit their jobs, started writing, launched businesses and one guy even told me he accomplished his #1 bucket list item of having a threesome -- all at least in part by being inspired by YOU MIGHT DIE TOMORROW and my lifestyle and philosophies (yeah, man, I have philosophies).